jennguyen1/nhuyhoa/README.md

 # nhuyhoa

-My notebook on statistics, computing, and life
+[Welcome to my website!](http://jennguyen1.github.io/nhuyhoa/) This is my online notebook on topics such as statistics, programming, and life.

+Feel free to poke around.
+Thanks for stopping by!